Sending your first text messaging campaign is exhilarating.

 Even though unlimited texting has become more common, some users may still have to pay a small fee to receive text messages.
 Wireless carriers require you to inform your contacts that these charges may be incurred if they sign up for your texting program.

 List all your terms and conditions in full beneath your CTA or provide a link to them.
 This list should contain:

 - Customer care contact information

 - Description of the product people are signing up for

 - Opt-out instructions in bold type (e.g., Reply STOP to unsubscribe)

-Regardless of how users signed up, your very first text must be a compliance message confirming opt-in.
+Regardless of how contacts signed up for your texting list, your very first text must be a carrier compliance message confirming opt-in.